-Gender-neutral housing allows friends of different genders to be assigned to the same two-room double, suite or apartment in one of the gender-neutral designated residences at Stanford during the academic year.
-There are no summer-only gender-neutral assignments for mixed-gender groups of friends.
-However, transgender students can apply through a confidential process; interested students should contact Housing Assignments.
+Gender-neutral housing allows friends of different genders to be assigned to the same apartment.
+All Graduate Single Residences allow Gender-neutral/gender-inclusive Housing.
+Transgender students can apply through a confidential process; interested students should contact Housing Assignments.

 Students interested in this option must: